Colbywonn/tt-poly-synth/docs/info.md

 ## How It Works

+This project is a three-voice polyphonic synthesizer.
+It works by implementing three direct digital synthesis (DDS) oscillators, called voices.
+The DDS oscillators are given tuning words, as well as config info.
+They accumulate and modify the signal, defining wave shape.
-A three-voice polyphonic synthesizer.
-Each voice is a direct digital synthesis (DDS) oscillator, the three voices are summed, and the result leaves the chip as a 1-bit sigma-delta bitstream.
-An external RC filter turns that bitstream back into audio.
+The outputs from the three voices are summed together, and that result leaves the chip as a 1-bit sigma-delta bitstream.
+An external RC filter then turns that bitstream back into beautiful, buzzy audio.

 **Note:** The synth features no ADSR or any other audio shaping, so expect artifacts while testing.
 I'm hoping to polish my design a bit more in v2.0.